jankkosinski/trip-with-me/README.md

 Trip With Me is an multi pages application which is based on such specific tools like Context API, Flexbox and SASS/SCSS.
 This project provides a responsive website that provides information about tours and places to visit.

+Project is prepared only with html, css and React.
+There is no external frameworks for UI.
+It shows a lot of design topics and information how to screate structure for that applications.

 What can you find in this project:

 - Learn React JS library from beginners level